Generative Multi-Label Zero-Shot Learning: Generative Multi-Label Zero-Shot Learning

 \subsubsection{Feature-Level Fusion}

 Here, we introduce a feature-level fusion (FLF) approach, which synthesizes the features from the class-specific embeddings individually.
-This allows the FLF approach to better preserve the class-specific discriminative information in the synthesized features.
-Different from the ALF that integrates the embedding vectors, the FLF approach first inputs the $n$ class-specific embeddings $e(y_{j})$ to $G^f$ in order to generate $n$ class-specific latent features $\tilde{x}_{j}$.
+This allows the FLF approach to better preserve the class-specific discriminability in the synthesized features.
+Different from ALF that integrates the class embeddings, the FLF first inputs the $n$ class-specific embeddings $e(y_{j})$ to $G^f$ and generates $n$ class-specific latent features $\tilde{x}_{j}$.
 These features are then integrated through an average operation to obtain the final synthesized feature $\tilde{x}^f$.
 The feature-level fusion (FLF) is denoted by

-Fig.~\ref{fig:caf_fuse} shows the feature generation of $\tilde{x}^f$ from the individual embeddings $e(y_{j})$.
+Fig.~\ref{fig:caf_fuse}(b) shows the feature generation of $\tilde{x}^f$ from the individual embeddings $e(y_{j})$.
 We observe from Eq.~\ref{eq:feat_fuse} that for a fixed noise $z$, the generator $G^f$ synthesizes a fixed latent feature $\tilde{x}_{j}$ for class $j$, regardless of the presence/absence of other classes in an image.
 Thus, while the generated latent features $\tilde{x}_{j}$ better preserve class-specific discriminative information of the positive classes $j$ present in the image, $G^f$ synthesizes them independently of each other.
 As a result, the synthesized feature $\tilde{x}^f$ does not explicitly encode the label dependencies in an image.

 As discussed above, both the aforementioned fusion approaches (ALF and FLF) have shortcomings when synthesizing multi-label features.
 Next, we introduce a fusion approach that combines the advantage of the label dependency of ALF and class-specific discriminability of FLF.